Lawyer Milloy: 2000

 On January 3, 2000, the New England Patriots fired head coach Pete Carroll after the Patriots finished with an 8–8 record the previous season.
-On January 27, 2000, the New England Patriots announced former New York Jets' defensive coordinator Bill Belichick as their new head coach.
-The Patriots traded three draft picks to the New York Jets in order to hire Belichick who was supposed to be the successor at head coach for the New York Jets after Bill Parcells.
+On January 27, the Patriots announced former New York Jets' defensive coordinator Bill Belichick as their new head coach.
+The Patriots traded three draft picks to the New York Jets to hire Belichick, who was supposed to be the successor at head coach for the Jets after Bill Parcells.
 Belichick was Milloy's position coach as a rookie and was instrumental in the Patriots' decision to draft Milloy in 1996.
 Milloy was asked about Belichick by Patriots' owner Robert Kraft and stated he admired him and highly recommended Kraft hire him as the new head coach as he thought Belichick could be a great coach and could take the organization where it needed to go.
 Belichick also served as defensive coordinator in 2001 and hired Eric Mangini to be the defensive backs coach.

 On February 10, 2000, the New England Patriots signed Milloy to a seven-year, $35 million contract that included a signing bonus of $6 million.
 His contract made him the highest paid safety in the league.

-Head coach Bill Belichick named Milloy the starting strong safety to start the season, alongside free safety Tebucky Jones.
-On November 19, 2000, Milloy collected a season-high 13 combined tackles, forced a fumble, and also made an interception during the Patriots' 16–13 win against the Cincinnati Bengals in Week 12.
-Milloy intercepted a pass by Bengals' quarterback Scott Mitchell, that was intended for tight end Tony McGee, and returned it for two-yards before being tackled by offensive tackle Willie Anderson.
-He started in all 16 games in 2000 and made a total of 117 combined tackles, three forced fumbles, and two interceptions.
+Belichick named Milloy the starting strong safety to start the season, alongside free safety Tebucky Jones.
+On November 19, Milloy collected a season-high 13 combined tackles, forced a fumble, and also made an interception during the Patriots' 16–13 win against the Cincinnati Bengals in Week 12.
+Milloy intercepted a pass by Bengals' quarterback Scott Mitchell intended for tight end Tony McGee and was quickly tackled by offensive tackle Willie Anderson.
+Milloy started all 16 games in 2000 and made a total of 117 combined tackles, three forced fumbles, and two interceptions.